Bear Grylls: Term as Chief Scout of the Scout Association

 On 17 May 2009, The Scout Association announced Grylls would be appointed Chief Scout following the end of Peter Duncan's five-year term in July 2009.
-He was officially made Chief Scout at Gilwell 24 on 11 July 2009 in a handover event featuring Peter Duncan in front of a crowd of over 3,000 Explorer Scouts.
+He was officially made Chief Scout at Gilwell 24 on 11 July 2009 at age 35 in a handover event featuring Peter Duncan in front of a crowd of over 3,000 Explorer Scouts.
 He is the tenth person to hold the position and the youngest Chief Scout since the role was created for Robert Baden-Powell in 1920.

 On 9 April 2015, The Scout Association announced that Grylls would continue as Chief Scout until 2018.
 Grylls wrote, "I am so proud that the largest youth movement on the planet has asked me to continue in my role as UK Chief Scout."

-On 5 June 2015, Grylls, in an interview with The Telegraph, praised the challenge of being Britain's youngest Chief Scout, saying "Scouting humbles me every day".
-He remains Chief Scout in 2022.
+On 5 June 2015, in an interview with The Telegraph, Grylls praised the challenge of being Britain's youngest Chief Scout, saying: "Scouting humbles me every day."
+He was succeeded as Chief Scout in 2024 by Dwayne Fields.

+Ambassador in United24

+On 29 March 2023, Grylls became an ambassador for the UNITED24 platform.
+His learning and development company BecomingX, together with Amazon and Accenture, is developing the BecomingX Ukraine learning platform for Ukrainians.